Contributing

 composer rectorPHPStan (Static Analysis)

-Larastan runs at level 6:
+Larastan runs at level max:

 composer analysePHPUnit (Tests)